itsdouges/armory-component-ui/README.md

 ### Images

-This library uses webpack for module bundling and static asset handling.
+Copy `node_modules/armory-coponent-ui/images` to `{WHEREYOUWANT}/images`.
-Make sure to copy `node_modules/armory-coponent-ui/images` to where you are storing your static assets (js/css/images/etc).
+If you are storing the images in a subdirectory (e.g: `/assets/images`) or on another server altogether, make sure to set `document.__publicPath` to the that path.

-Set `document.__publicPath` to this location, make sure to have it set before importing `armory-component-ui`.
-So for example if you are serving the site at `https://my-fan-site.com/hey`, ensure the  `document.__publicPath='https://my-fan-site.com/hey'`, then have all assets under `https://my-fan-site.com/hey/images` copied from `node_modules/armory-coponent-ui/images`.
+So for example if we're in a subdirectory as above, set it to `document.__publicPath = '/assets';`.

-Until we can figure out a better way to handle images, this is it.
+If rendering on the server you'll have to fake the `document` global variable.

 ### Components